mendix/docs/content/releasenotes/mobile/native-template.md

 ### Fix

-* Fixed an issue where a using smaller splash screen image than the splash screen's display resolution would break the viewport of the app.
+* We fixed an issue where a using smaller splash screen image than the splash screen's display resolution would break the viewport of the app.

 ## 1.0.1